Raja Haji Fisabilillah Mosque

 The Raja Haji Fisabilillah Mosque (Masjid Raja Haji Fisabilillah) or Cyberjaya Mosque is a principal mosque in Cyberjaya, Sepang, Selangor, Malaysia.
-This modern futuristic mosque was named after Raja Haji Fisabilillah ibni Daeng Chelak, a Bugis warrior from Penyengat Island, Indonesia.
-He was also the Yang Dipertuan Muda (Vice-King) of the Johor-Riau Sultanate from 1777 to 1784.

 History

 The mosque was constructed from 5 April 2013 and was completed on 24 February 2015.
 The mosque was officially opened on 22 June 2016 by the Sultan of Selangor, Sultan Sharafuddin Idris Shah in conjunction with the Nuzul Quran celebration on 17 Ramadan 1437 Hijra.

+This modern futuristic mosque was named after Raja Haji Fisabilillah ibni Daeng Chelak, a Bugis warrior from Penyengat Island, Indonesia.
+He was also the Yang di-Pertuan Muda of Riau of the Johor Sultanate from 1777 to 1784.